SjoerdV/SjoerdV.github.io/_posts/2020-07-20-post-sharing-is-caring-part2-3.md

 ## Next time

-The next blog in this series will explain *managing* the lifecycle of the identities the 'External Sharing' configuration will produce and offer insight in how to automate this using the 'Starter Kit' offered in this post.
+The next blog in this series will explain *managing* the life cycle of the identities the 'External Sharing' configuration will produce and offer insight in how to automate this using the 'Starter Kit' offered in this post.

 <!-- Begin FootNotes -->
 [^1]: Part of Azure DevOps, which is a crucial service fully integrated in your Azure AD environment